The Rottweiler Maltese mix breed dog is just one of many so-called hybrid or “designer” dog breeds that breeders are working to develop today.

-The Maltese dog is one of the most recognizable of all the toy dog breeds because of their long human hairlike coat.
+The Maltese dog is one of the most recognizable of all the toy dog breeds because of its long human hairlike coat.

 But while these dogs look like they are all for show, under all that hair the Maltese is surprisingly athletic and brave.

 Maltese dogs are currently ranked as the 37th most popular companion canines by the American Kennel Club (AKC).